WenchaoChen/tinynet/README.md

 make

 # notice
-it's very alpha version , don't use it on product environment ,especial iocp on windows is delayed
+it's very alpha version , don't use it on product environment ,especially iocp on windows is delayed

 # contact
 contact me if you are intresting with this library : fatih#qq.com